IraBahr2/WRGPT/README.md

 ## Database Management

-- Auto-created on first run
+- Auto-created on first run. db update through 12/7/25 is in the repo.
 - Self-contained SQLite file
 - Compatible with standard SQLite tools
 - Easily backed up by copying file